ekzhang/dispict/README.md

 Design a growing artistic exhibit of your own making.
 Bring your own labels and context.

 **[dispict.com](https://dispict.com)** greets you with a blank canvas.
 You begin typing.
 Your writing becomes a _label_, and related artworks of the past appear spatially around the text you wrote.
-As you pan and zoom, you can add more labels to see how the artwork interpolates and shifts in aesthetic quality.
+As you pan and zoom, you can add additional labels to see how the artwork shifts in aesthetic quality.

 Focus on a single work to see context: creator, setting, history, and descriptions.
+This allows you to learn more about the human essence of the artwork being presented.

 ## Motivation

 There's currently a lot of excitement about computers helping us find inspiration by generating original art pieces from text prompts ([1](https://openai.com/dall-e-2/), [2](https://www.midjourney.com/), [3](https://stability.ai/blog/stable-diffusion-public-release)).
 But these lose the genuine, unique part of walking through an art museum where every work has been lovingly created by humans, and the viewer is surrounded by _insight_ and _intention_.
 What if computers could help us connect with great works done by artists of the past?

 The Harvard Art Museums' online collection is huge, containing over 200,000 digitized works.
 This is far more than can be easily taken in by a single person.
-Instead we apply computation to what it's good at: finding patterns and connections.
+So instead, we apply computation to what it's good at: finding patterns and connections.

 **Creativity and curiosity require associative thinking.** Just like the technological innovations of centuries past have changed the aesthetic character of fine art from literal portraiture to more flexible modes of self-expression, _Dispict_ hopes to be technology that explores the honest, intimate relationship of humans to the creative process.